restatedev/examples/basics/basics-typescript/README.md

 4. Register the example at Restate server by calling `npx restate -y deployment register --force "localhost:9080"`.

-   _Note: the '--force' flag here is to circumvent all checks relating to graceful upgrades, because it is only a playground, not a production setup._
+   _Note: the '--force' flag here is to circumvent all checks related to graceful upgrades, because it is only a playground, not a production setup._

 5. Check the comments in the example for how to interact with the example.